slackapi/bolt-js/docs/_future/app_manifests.md

 ### Next steps {#next-steps}

-Now that you're acquainted with the Manifest, you can now dive into the world of [built-in functions](/bolt-js/future/built-in-functions) and [custom functions](/bolt-js/future/custom-functions)!
+Now that you're acquainted with the Manifest, you can dive into the world of [built-in functions](/bolt-js/future/built-in-functions) and [custom functions](/bolt-js/future/custom-functions)!